monext/react-ts-starter-kit/README.md

 # React Starter Kit

 This is a React App boilerplate on Typescript.
-Uses Redux-Saga and jest unit tests
+Uses Redux-Saga, emotion, and jest unit tests.

 ## Getting Started